 Graduate studies broadened his experience in the dramatic arts, and as a secondary teacher, he directed and choreographed numerous student productions including Godspell, Once Upon a Mattress, Grease, Joseph and His Amazing Technicolour Dreamcoat, Look Homeward, Angel, The Diary of Anne Frank, Our Town and Dark of the Moon.
 Also trained in classical ballet (Sandra Pincham School of Dance, Gladstone, and the Ashgrove Dance Studio, Brisbane), he has appeared in principal roles with BALLET THEATRE OF QUEENSLAND in productions of Coppelia, Les Sylphides, Les Patineurs and Aurora’s Wedding, and has given featured role performances in The Nutcracker, Peter Pan, Aladdin and Beauty and the Beast.
 He has also appeared with THE DANCERS COMPANY of THE AUSTRALIAN BALLET in Giselle, with THE ROYAL BALLET in Swan Lake, with the PARIS OPERA BALLET in La Bayadere, with the BOLSHOI BALLET in Le Corsaire, and with AMERICAN BALLET THEATRE in Swan Lake.

 Having been the Artistic Director of four of the last ten national festivals of Polish Visual and Performing Arts known as PolArt (Brisbane 1988, Brisbane 2000, Hobart 2006 and Perth 2012), Henryk is renowned for his spectacular staging and extensive knowledge of and invaluable contributions to Polish folk dance in Australia.
 He has yet again been appointed Artistic Director and President of the next PolArt festival to be staged in Brisbane at the end of 2018.
 In preparation for his next much anticipated finale for PolArt 2018, Henryk is currently running dance workshops in across New Zealand and around Australia.

-In addition to his expertise in Polish folklore, Henryk’s stagecraft and artistry have been acknowledged through his appointment as Artistic Director of the inaugural Festival of Slavic Culture in Brisbane SlavFest to be staged in 2017.
+In addition to his expertise in Polish folklore, Henryk’s stagecraft and artistry have been acknowledged through his appointment as Artistic Director of the inaugural Festival of Slavic Culture in Brisbane SlavFest, staged with critical acclaim in 2017.

 2017: NATIONAL EDUCATION COMMISSION OF POLAND MEDAL: For significant services toward Education and Youth Formation.